 ||5 lbs. per 100ft2

 Plant tomatoes deeply and water well to get them started.
 Put in stakes for support when branches begin to flower to keep fruit off the ground.
 Fertilize again when the tomatoes flower.
-Click here for more Tomato Tips.
+For more tips on growing great tomatoes.

 Plant your seeds to ½ inch depth in well-tilled soil.
 Apply fertilizer at a rate of 5 lbs. per 100 square feet.
 After seedlings germinate, conserve moisture and prevent weed growth by mulching with grass clippings that do not contain pesticides.
 Fertilize again at flowering.

 Root crops tend to require high amounts of potassium for best yields and quality.
-Contact your local nursery or retailer for advice on supplementing Milorganite with this nutrient.
+Contact your local nursery for advice on supplementing Milorganite with this nutrient.